kenhanscombe/ukbtools/docs/index.md

-After downloading and decrypting your UK Biobank (UKB) data with the supplied [UKB "helper programs"](http://biobank.ctsu.ox.ac.uk/crystal/docs/UsingUKBData.pdf), you have multiple files that need to be brought together to give you a tidy dataset to explore. ukbtools removes all the upfront data wrangling required to get a single dataset for statistical analysis, and provides tools to assist in quality control, query of disease diagnoses, and retrieval of genetic metadata.
+The __UK Biobank__ is a resource that includes detailed health-related and genetic data on about 500,000 individuals and is available to the research community. __ukbtools__ removes all the upfront data wrangling required to get a single dataset for statistical analysis, and provides tools to assist in quality control, query of disease diagnoses, and retrieval of genetic metadata.

 ## Getting started

-*Download and decrypt your data and create a UKB fileset (.tab, .r, .html):
+Download and decrypt your data with the supplied ["helper programs"](https://biobank.ctsu.ox.ac.uk/crystal/exinfo.cgi?src=accessing_data_guide#convert).
+To use ukbtools, you specifically need to create a UKB fileset (.tab, .r, and .html):

 ```
 ukb_unpack ukbxxxx.enc key
 ukb_conv ukbxxxx.enc_ukb r
 ukb_conv ukbxxxx.enc_ukb docs
 ```

 `ukb_unpack` decrypts your downloaded `ukbxxxx.enc` file, outputting a `ukbxxxx.enc_ukb` file. `ukb_conv` with the `r` flag converts the decrypted data to a tab-delimited file `ukbxxxx.tab` and an R script `ukbxxxx.r` that reads the tab file.
 The `docs` flag creates an html file containing a field-code-to-description table (among others).